San Diego State University Georgia Campus: Academics

+Courses are taught in English by faculty from San Diego State University and qualified faculty from Georgian partner universities.
+Students study in classrooms and laboratories designed to support instruction in engineering, computer science, and related STEM disciplines.

+Since 2020, SDSU Georgia's partner universities have also offered their own U.S.-accredited STEM degree programs while continuing to collaborate with San Diego State University to strengthen STEM education in Georgia.

 Travel

 Students are offered an opportunity to travel to San Diego, California, and complete one or more semesters of instruction at the main San Diego State University campus with the same tuition fee.